-A speculative application is one which is made to an employer where a job is not advertised but you want to enquire if there is a potential job or internship.
+Not all internship and graduate roles are advertised and the 'hidden job market' describes vacancies that employers do not advertise yet still want to fill.
+A speculative application is an application made to an employer where a job or internship is not publically advertised but you want to enquire if there is a potential job or internship available.

 Spec Apps Accordion Widget